sagepublishing/text_cleaning/market-research/useful-resources.md

 ## Sources

-* Thos guys create corpora from text, license doesn't allow commercialization but useful to trace back to the source: https://www.sketchengine.eu/
+* Those guys create corpora from text, license doesn't allow commercialization but useful to trace back to the source: https://www.sketchengine.eu/